 (For the first page of this review of Disney’s Caribbean Beach Resort, see this.)

-PHOTO TOUR OF A NEWLY-REFURBED QUEEN AND MURPHY BED ROOM AT DISNEY’S CARIBBEAN BEACH RESORT
+PHOTO TOUR OF A QUEEN AND MURPHY BED ROOM AT DISNEY’S CARIBBEAN BEACH RESORT

-The newly-refurbed standard rooms at Caribbean Beach now have queen beds, and in many cases, a Murphy Bed as well.
+Five person rooms at Caribbean Beach have queen beds, and a Murphy Bed as well.

 The bed side of the room has the queens and a small bedside table between them.